benallard/galileo/README.txt

 - Synchronize your fitbit tracker with the fitbit server using the provided dongle.
-- Always communicate securely (using HTTPS) with the fitbit server.
+- Securely communicate (using HTTPS) with the fitbit server.
-- Saved all your dumps locally for possible later analyse.
+- Save all your dumps locally for possible later analyse.

 Installation
 ------------